Guide Guidelines

 Screenshots are an extremely useful method of guiding readers through the steps visually and we recommend using these where appropriate.

 In order to accommodate the German section, when you are taking a screenshot, we expect you to add both an English version and a German version to ensure that the screenshots are consistent.
 Within your guide, you can place them right next to each other.
-The German screenshots will be removed and used once the ZAP docs team translates your article.
+The German screenshots will be removed and used once the ZAP-Docs team translates your article.

 You can use the following syntax to add a screenshot to your content, replacing your_url